Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

-His air special can technically hit a few meters through walls, but it's usually too little to be useful.
+His air special can hit a few meters through walls, but it's usually too little to be useful.

 ## Technical stuff